arrikto/oidc-authservice/README.md

 | `THEME` | `kubeflow` | Path under `THEMES_URL` where the theme assets are served. |
 | `TEMPLATE_CONTEXT_<key>` | `empty` | Variables that will end up in the user-defined map in the template context.
 For example, if you define `TEMPLATE_CONTEXT_KEY=VALUE`, then a `KEY: VALUE` entry will be added to the user-defined map in the template context.
 Used to pass values to site templates and allow for further customization. |

-OIDC-AuthService stores sessions and other state in a local file using BoltDB.
+OIDC-AuthService stores sessions and other state in a local file.
+The users can select between using BoltDB which is the default option or redis for the session store.
 Session store-related settings:

 | Setting | Default | Description |